swanhack/Make-Your-Own-CLI-Editor/README.md

 * You should be able to open the program (it should compile)
 * You should be able to quit the program (sans interupt)
-* You should be able to open a file using a filename
+* You should be able to open a file using it's filename
-* You should be able to list the contents of this file
+* You should be able to list the contents of a file
-* You should be able to append to the end of this file
+* You should be able to append to the end of a file

 Hint: Use a buffer!
-* This will limit your interactions with the file to just twice, opening and writing.
+* This will limit your interactions with the file to just two, opening and writing.

 At this point a very simple version of the application may function like so: